MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_ranged_attack.md

 # Entity Documentation - minecraft:behavior.ranged_attack

 `minecraft:behavior.ranged_attack` allows an entity to attack by using ranged shots. `charge_shoot_trigger` must be greater than 0 to enable charged up burst-shot attacks.
+Requires minecraft:shooter to define projectile behavior.

 ## Parameter